heikkipora/gitlab-radiator/README.md

 - ```auth / username``` - Enables HTTP basic authentication with the defined username and password.
 - ```auth / password``` - Enables HTTP basic authentication with the defined username and password.
 - ```ignoreArchived``` - Ignore archived projects.
 Default value is `true`
-- ```maxNonFailedJobsVisible``` - Limit maximum number of non-failed jobs visible for a stage.
+- ```maxNonFailedJobsVisible``` - Number of non-failed jobs visible for a stage at maximum.
 Helps with highly concurrent project pipelines becoming uncomfortably high.
 Default values is unlimited.

 Example yaml syntax: